sphinx-soft/im-server/README.md

 Please check the Issues for broken and/or missing features!

-## Setup

-0. Clone Repo
-1. Create a Database with the following included .sql file
-2. Run "go build"
-3. Rename config.example to config and configuration file
-4. Start server
-5. Login using user test and password test (currently stored plaintext) **(please change the details of this user before any public use)**

 ## Contributing

 If you'd like to contribute, please join our [Discord](https://discord.gg/UPHUsumXVM) and message one the Developers directly.